[COOloop]

 arrow rightarrow right

-Modular reactors (10 kt–100 kt scale)
+Modular reactors (10 kt–100 kt scale) designed for flexible operation

 arrow rightarrow right